Akash123Jyoti/DataScience1023/README.md

-I am Akashjyoti Banerjee
+I am Akashjyoti Banerjee.
-Iam a Data Science enthusiastic
+I am a Data Science enthusiastic.
 I possess strong skills in data analysis using Python programming languages.
 My proficiency extends to extracting specific information from databases through SQL queries.
 I have a solid understanding of statistics and have successfully completed projects in machine learning, implementing various ML algorithms.